In Leviticus, the ones serving at the altar and approaching near with the blood of offerings were the priests.

 “And Aaron shall offer his bullock of the sin offering, which is for himself, and make an atonement for himself, and for his house.”

-Let us explain this using the picture in Leviticus chapter eight (about the consecration of the priesthood).
+Let us now explain this, using the picture in Leviticus chapter eight (about the consecration of the priesthood).
 Leviticus 8:14 says, “And he brought the bullock for the sin offering: and Aaron and his sons laid their hands upon the head of the bullock for the sin offering.”

 Here Aaron was consecrated and also his sons were consecrated.
 Since Aaron here represents Jesus, and his sons represent the priests (spirit begotten, consecrated of the Gospel Age) it is clear that here Aaron as a picture does not include the Church, for they are separately represented in the sons of Aaron.
 And yet, Aaron had to be atoned for (Leviticus 8:14), and he had to be “washed” (Leviticus 8:6).
 These are symbols of cleansing, yet Jesus did not need cleansing.
 Here is Br.
 Charles Russell’s comment on this in Tabernacle Shadows, page 29.
 “Being but a sinful man, like others, Aaron had to be washed in order fitly to represent the purity of the antitype, Jesus, who knew no sin.”